 - Landesbank Berlin

-Usually, students need to pay and organise their travel to their destination country and to the company itself.
-The infrastructure in Germany is generally good and most businesses will be reachable using public transportation.
+Students need to pay and organise their travel to their destination country and to the company themselves.
+The infrastructure in Germany is generally good and most businesses are reachable using public transportation.